Marmo/debitum/README.md

 The UI is inspired by [UOme](https://play.google.com/store/apps/details?id=cz.kns.uome) by Pikadorama.

 ## Usage
+### Creating transactions
 To take note of lent money or items, you need to create a transaction using the red floating action button.
-There you can enter details like amount, description or date and switch between a money- or an item-transaction.
+There you can enter details like amount, description or date and switch between a money- or an item-transaction (use the switch to the right of the amount input field).

+### transaction lists
 Via the Bottom Navigation you can choose different views of your transactions:
 * People: summarized by person, ordered by last transaction
   * you can tap on a row to filter the money- and items list by that person
   * you can create a new Person from the menu of this screen or using the + button while creating a new transaction
 * Money: Shows only monetary transactions, ordered by date (descending).
 If someone repays a debt to you, you should create a new transaction for this.
 For details why see [here](https://github.com/Marmo/debitum/issues/3#issue-911261188).
 * Items: Shows only lent items, ordered by date (descending).
-There is no extra way to mark an item as returned, so returned item's transactions should simply be deleted.

-Upon creating a new transaction (or editing an existent one) you can switch between a monetary and a item transaction using the switch to the right of the amount input field.
+Items can be marked as returned by long-pressing and choosing the "mark item as returned" button.
+The list can then be filtered for returned/unreturned/all items.

+### Backup and restore
 From the Settings Screen you can backup and restore the database (contains all transactions and persons).
 Make sure to move backup files out of the way before uninstalling the app or clearing app data, as currently the backup is saved in the app's data folder on external storage, which is deleted upon